niallgclancy/rivertools/README.md

-This repository currently contains just one function, rivmatch().
-It was designed using ChatGPT 4o mini.
+This repository currently contains two functions.
+They were designed using ChatGPT 4o mini.

 # rivmatch()